Mesothelioma and Veterans

 U.S. Navy

-The Navy used more asbestos-based products than any other Armed Forces branch.
-As a result, U.S. Navy veterans are at the highest risk of developing mesothelioma.
-Navy veterans were often exposed if they served on Navy ships or worked in shipyards.
+The Navy used more asbestos than any other branch of the Armed Forces in ships and shipyards.
+As a result, U.S. Navy veterans are at the highest risk of mesothelioma.

 Navy Ships and Shipyards